vincentdeng-veracode/verademo-github-app/README.md

  - jokes
  - heckles

-`/feed` shows the jawfeokes/heckles that are relevant to the current user.
+`/feed` shows the jawfeokes/heckles that are relevant to the current user.awef

 `/blabbers` shows a list of all other users and allows the current user to listen or ignore.